 HKFRS 9 introduces new requirements for classification and measurement of financial assets, calculation of impairment of financial assets and hedge accounting.
-Based on the preliminary assessment, the Fund expects that its financial assets currently measured at fair value through profit or loss will continue with their respective classification and measurements upon the adoption of HKFRS 9.
-The new impairment model in HKFRS 9 may result in an earlier recognition of credit losses on the Fund's financial assets.
-However, a more detailed analysis is required to determine the extent of this impact.
+Based on the preliminary assessment, the Fund expects that its financial assets currently measured at amortised cost and fair value through profit or loss will continue with their respective classification and measurements upon the adoption of HKFRS 9.